isabella-helliwell/Challenge_7/README.md

 ![image](https://user-images.githubusercontent.com/85843030/128644304-74d68a03-104d-4250-96a1-7f22d6363a41.png)

-# 4. Summary
+## 6. Summary
-	In summary, one can see from Output 2, that there are in total 90398 people due to retire.
+	To summarize the analysis, one can see from Output 8., that the 3 main departments that have got the most employees to retire are development, Production, and Sales.
-	From the above,

-# 5. Results
-	- There are in total 90398 people due to retire
-	- The majority of them hold an senior title within the company
-	- under 1% of those about to retire are managers
-	- over 60% of those retiring hold a senior position which is a good rate for mentoring the next generation
+	Production and Development departments hold almost 50% of the employee to be retired (47.6 %), comparing to finance and customer services that hold alomst 10%.
+	Looking at the gender division for the employees to be retired soon, it is around 60% (59.9%) Male and 40% Female (40.1%)